shakacode/react_on_rails/docs/outdated/rails-assets.md

 _If you are interested in learning how to use assets in your React components, read this doc: [Webpack, the Asset Pipeline, and Using Assets w/ React](https://www.shakacode.com/react-on-rails/docs/outdated/rails-assets-relative-paths/)_

 ## The Solution: Symlink Original File Names to New File Names
 _Note, this solution was removed in v14.
-If you're intersted in this symlink solution, please create a github issue._
+If you're interested in this symlink solution, please create a github issue._

 ## Example from /spec/dummy